 - Stay hydrated.
 Drinking 8 cups of water or decaffeinated tea daily will keep the mucous membranes moist and decrease your chances of getting the flu or a cold.
 A nice hot bowl of soup on a cold day will be comforting and will contribute to your daily fluid allowance.

 - Avoid Smokers are more likely to get the flu, than non-smokers, and tend to have colds that last longer.
-One of many good reasons to stop smoking!
+One of the many good reasons to stop smoking!

 - See a doctor when cold and flu symptoms appear.